e2b-dev/E2B/README.md

   E2B SDK
 </h1>

-To create and control a Sandbox, use our SDK.
+Use this SDK to create and control the E2B Sandboxes.
 - ✔️ Works with any LLM and AI framework (see [Cookbook](https://github.com/e2b-dev/e2b-cookbook/tree/main) for examples)
 - ✔️ Supports streaming content like charts and stdout, stderr
 - ✔️ Python & JS SDK